uf-mil/mil/docs/development/noetic_migration.md

 # Noetic Migration

 Welcome!
 Thanks for helping with the migration to ROS Noetic.
-This guide will attempt to walk you through some of the tools we will use and some of the steps we will take to achieve ROS Noetic compatability.
+This guide will attempt to walk you through some of the tools we will use and some of the steps we will take to achieve ROS Noetic compatibility.

 ## Overview